 Director Phil Clarke can be contacted to give lectures about the work of Bloodhound.
-These talks are illustrated by a PowerPoint presentation with photographs that is tailor-made to the required audience, and usually therefore involves a lot of preparation time.
-A basic fee of 800 euros per lecture is therefore charged, together with an additional 300 euros per extra day spent travelling, as well as all travel and accommodation costs payable in advance.
+These talks are illustrated by a PowerPoint presentation with photographs, that will be tailor-made to the required audience, and usually therefore involves a lot of preparation time.
+A basic fee of 950 euros per lecture is therefore charged, together with an additional 350 euros per extra day spent travelling, as well as all travel and accommodation costs payable in advance.

 Inquiries about Bloodhound lectures can be sent by e-mail to Phil Clarke on pc (at) bloodhound dot dk

 Philip Clarke has previously lectured about the work of Bloodhound at Cambridge University and at the Free University of Brussels in conjunction with the Harvard Human Rights Initiative.
 He is also a regular guest lecturer at the University of Copenhagen, and has taught at Masters level about some of the techniques developed by Bloodhound.